Vinayak-100ni/Q-A-Devops/jenkins/otherdetails/q&a.md

 So overall, the pipeline handled everything automatically — from code commit to deployment and monitoring — which saved time, reduced manual errors, and improved delivery speed.

+### How many instances did you use? based on your setup
+Our Kubernetes cluster ran on around 2 to 3 EC2 instances, which acted as worker nodes to host backend microservices.
+The control plane was managed separately using Amazon EKS, which made scaling and container orchestration easier.

+For the database, we used Amazon RDS (MySQL) — since it’s a fully managed service, we didn’t need to maintain any EC2 instance for the database.

+The frontend was deployed on Amazon S3 as a static website, integrated with CloudFront for faster global delivery.

+This setup reduced manual server management and gave us better scalability, availability, and cost efficiency.